haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/prod/config-reference-var-name.md

 <div class="bs-callout bs-callout-warning" markdown="1">
 -   To use values you set in the `$_ENV` array, you must set `variables_order = "EGPCS"` in your `php.ini` file.
 For details, see [PHP documentation](http://us.php.net/manual/en/ini.core.php#ini.variables-order){:target="\_blank"}.
--   For {{site.data.var.ece}}, if you're attempting to override Magento configuration settings using the [Project Web Interface]({{ page.baseurl }}/cloud/project/project-webint-basic.html#project-conf-env-var), you must prepend the variable name with `env:`.
-For example:
+-   For {{site.data.var.ece}}, if you're attempting to override Magento configuration settings using the [Project Web Interface]({{ page.baseurl }}/cloud/project/project-webint-basic.html#project-conf-env-var), you must prepend the variable name with `env:`. 例如:
 ![Environment variable example]({{ site.magentourl }}/common/images/cloud_env_var_example.png)
 </div>